Monday, January 16, 2023

 This award-winning journalist came to us here in Utah from WUSA9 (CBS) in Washington, D.C., where she served as the fill-in anchor and reporter.
 Prior to that, Surae worked in Kansas City, Missouri as the weekend morning anchor.
 She was also the weekend anchor in Lynchburg, Virginia at WSET-TV (ABC), where she received an Edward R. Murrow award for her coverage and 30-minute special on Guantanamo Bay, Cuba, and an Associated Press award for ‘Best Documentary.’

-NAACP Scholarship Donors: NAACP Scholarships: CHG Healthcare, CR England, Gordon & Connie Hanks, Hires Big H, Larry H. Miller Company, Ben & Liliana Dilts, Nu Skin Enterprises, Shawn and Tory Newell Family Scholarship, Smith’s Food and Drug, and Utah Transit Authority will be presented to Utah High School and College Students.
+NAACP Scholarships: CHG Healthcare, CR England, Gordon & Connie Hanks, Hires Big H, Larry H. Miller Company, Ben & Liliana Dilts, Brian Barnard Law School Scholarship, Parr Brown Gee & Loveless Scholarship and Smith’s Food and Drug will be presented to Utah High School and College Students.